spiralhalo/CanvasTutorial/Home.md

+# Warning

+**THIS TUTORIAL IS OUTDATED.**

+Proceed with caution.
+Check with https://github.com/vram-guild/frex/wiki to have the latest API specification.
+I will eventually update this or make a new tutorial in its place.

 # So you want to make a Canvas pipeline huh?

 **A pipeline?
 No, I want to make a shader pack!**